-The importance of the study is that it seeks to investigate the views of those working in educational institutions on the concept of organizational justice and its relevance in work organization.
-As the efficiency of the human element depends on the availability of a proper work environment that takes into account his/her considerations, emotions and needs, where there is a climate established by a regulatory framework, this will help the development of the administrative system and increase its effectiveness and contribute to improve the level of performance of their personals, and reduce its operational costs.
+The importance of the study lies in the fact that it aims to survey the opinions of the working in educational institutions of the concept of organizational justice and relevance in the labor organizations.
+As the efficiency of the human element and effectiveness depends on the available amount of a proper regulations environment that takes into account his/her considerations, emotions and needs, if a climate sound regulatory framework, this will help the development of the administrative system and increase its effectiveness and to improve the level of performance of their personals, and reduce its operational costs.
 It is to be hoped that the results of this research will be of a great help to the administrative leaders in discussed colleges through knowing the degree of their exercise of organizational justice.
-It is also to be hoped that it will help university librairies, as well as source of informations for researchers and all those interested in the variables of organizational behaviour in business organizations to conduct further studies and research in this area.
+It is also to be hoped that it adds to knowledge and university libraries, as well as information for researchers and those interested in the variables of organizational behavior in business organizations to conduct further studies and research in this area.

 2.4.
-Research Hypothesis
+Research Hypotheses

-By analyzing responses to the questions and the various arising problems, researchers admit following assumptions:
+Through the research questions and problems, the researchers assumed the existence of the following assumptions: